Deck Stair Calculator

 Can I use this calculator with metric measurements?

-Yes — pick Metric in the unit selector at the top of the calculator and inputs switch to centimeters.
+Yes.
+Pick Metric in the unit selector at the top of the calculator and inputs switch to centimeters.
 Deck heights in cm, target rise and tread depth in cm, stair width in cm, stringer spacing in cm.
-All output dimensions also display in metric.
+All output dimensions display in metric too.
 Common conversions: 36 inch deck = 91 cm, 7 inch rise = 18 cm, 11 inch tread = 28 cm.
-Your unit choice persists across pages and tabs via localStorage.
+Your unit choice sticks across pages and tabs via localStorage.

 Related calculators